CSEN-SCU/csen-174-f24-project-feastfinder/readme.md

-run node with [node <filename>.js] npm package express helps with server http stuff? nodemon for keeping server running?

-GOALS:
+## GOALS:

 1. connect server to firebase
-    a. connect to database -> read data / write data [X]
+    - connect to database -> read data / write data [X]
-    b. google sign in
+    - google sign in
 2. connect server to socket.io???
 3. connect server to api request to yelp??

-ideal struct of database: (*try to keep db as flat as possible)
+## Ideal struct of database: (Note: try to keep db as flat as possible)

 FeastFinderdb
       |--- Users